peterhurford/priority-wiki-content/development-research.md

 * **Summary of the problem:** While there is already a lot of research on improving developed world economic outcomes, there is still much that could be learned.
 The value of information could be high.
 * **Summary of solutions:** Conduct high-quality research establishing which global poverty interventions are the most promising.
 * **General sense:** There is already a lot of investment in this space, but the value of information has not yet been assessed.
+It’s possible for research to be highly cost-effective but there are far too many unknowns.

 ## Header